 When you write a lyric, how do you know if it is any good?
 If it isn’t, how do you improve it?
 Somehow we learn to measure how good something is.
 A general feeling, or a specific detail, we still know if we like something or not.
 The trick is to know why.
 Explaining our opinion to others is enlightening to ourselves too.
 In seeking to make someone else understand it we clarify our own understanding.

 Knowing the answer you can be constructive with that knowledge.
 You could repeat the appealing elements or avoiding the less appealing elements.
 Using formal techniques accelerates our understanding and allows that understanding to be broader and deeper.

-To improve examine your own lyrics, judge them, and apply what you learn.
-Developing these skills purely on your own lyrics can be problematic - we develop attachments to our lyrics that colors our perspective and our editing.
+To improve your lyrics writing, first examine your own lyrics, judge them, and apply what you learn.
+Developing these skills purely on your own lyrics can be problematic – we develop attachments to our lyrics that colors our perspective and our editing.
 To develop our critiquing skills we are better served by critiquing the work of others.
 We can develop our skills in isolation from our personal attachment to our own writings.